 John F. Stanton

-The Commission invites comments by no later than 5:00 p.m. on Friday, January 15, 2021, regarding the fitness of the applicants to the vacancy created by the retirement of Judge Rona L. Beck.
+The Commission invites comments by no later than 5 pm on Monday, May 3, 2021, regarding the fitness of the applicants to the vacancy created by the expiration of the term of Judge Phyllis D. Thompson.
 Applicants can be evaluated with respect to eight categories:

 1. Judicial Temperament (e.g., ability to treat everyone with respect; willingness to listen with patience and courtesy; collegiality);